FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Adjourned Ordinary Meeting - 23rd March 2016.md

 Councillor John Costelloe was appointed to replace Cmhlr.
 Séighan Ó Ceallaigh on the

-Community, Leisure and Emergency Services Strategic Policy Committee.--- **6**
+Community, Leisure and Emergency Services Strategic Policy Committee.
+---
+**6**

 On the proposal of Councillor Browne, seconded Councillor Sheehy, it was agreed